mjec/docker-socket-authorizer/README.md

 - [ ] Should introspection be only through an endpoint?
 Could curl instead of `introspect`
 - [ ] What do I call this thing?
 Is it really docker-specific enough to have this name? (no) Maybe opa-nginx or something?
 - [ ] Should this be a pass-through proxy instead of an authorization agent?
 I think no, though that would give us the body of every request
+- [ ] Should rDNS be configurable?
+I mean, it should definitely be disable-able, but should you be able to set servers or other resolver options?
+Timeouts?

 ## Quick start